 - It leads to the proliferation of ‘potentially useful’ functions rather than the most appropriate ones.

 This process is continued until the lowest level of the system is reached.
 The design is started initially by defining the system as a whole and then keeps on adding definitions of the subsystems and components.
-When all the definitions are combined together, it turns out to be a complete system.
+When all the definitions are combined, it turns out to be a complete system.

-For the solutions of the software that need to be developed from the ground level, top-down design best suits the purpose.
+For the solutions of the software that need to be developed from the ground level, a top-down design best suits the purpose.